wernsey/skeem/Readme.md

   - <http://community.schemewiki.org/?fold>
 - [Reference counting in ANSI-C][refcnt-c]
 - The [krig/LISP][krig] project on GitHub inspired me to get started.
 It also gave me some cool ideas.
+- The [Hash Tables](https://craftinginterpreters.com/hash-tables.html) chapter in munificent's _Crafting Interpreters_
+  convinced me that linear probing is better for resolving collisions in the hash tables than the chaining I used previously (specifically when you're implementing the stack frame of an interpreter).
+  - Ben Hoyt's [How to implement a hash table (in C)](https://benhoyt.com/writings/hash-table-in-c/) sent me down that particular rabbit hole.

 [scheme]: https://en.wikipedia.org/wiki/Scheme_(programming_language)
 [lispy]: http://norvig.com/lispy.html